sumitkolhe/kut/README.md

 # Reduced

-### 🔗 A powerful modern custom URL shortener with a minimalistic design and public API by [Sumit Kolhe](https://github.com/sumitkolhe)
+### 🔗 A powerful modern custom URL shortener with a minimalistic design and public API

 ---